Sheffield Community Transport (SCT)

 SCT runs a number of services for people who have difficulty in getting around by conventional forms of transport.

-A door to door service within Sheffield using minibuses which are accessible for people with disabilities.
-Bookings can be made up to one week in advance.
+A door to door minibus service within Sheffield which are accessible for people with disabilities.
+Please try and book one week in advance – phone 0114 276 5766

 Community Car Scheme

 Uses volunteers driving their own car.
 This service normally operates within the city, but longer journeys can be made.
 It may be possible to arrange regular trips.
 If a volunteer uses his or her own car, a mileage rate is charged (including mileage to and from the driver’s home).
-Please contact SCT for the current rate of charges for this service
+Please contact SCT for the current rate of charges for this service.
+Phone 0114 276 6148 for more information.

 There is more information about all Sheffield Community Transport Services on their website.